tinyci/ci-agents/ci-gen/gen/javascript/README.md

 npm install uisvc --save
 ```

-Finaly, you need to build the module:
+Finally, you need to build the module:

 ```shell
 npm run build